wrought/wireless-networking-in-the-developing-world/wndw.md

--   •the longer the wavelength, the further it goes;
+-   the longer the wavelength, the further it goes;

--   •the longer the wavelength, the better it travels through and around things;
+-   the longer the wavelength, the better it travels through and around things;

--   •the shorter the wavelength, the more data it can transport.
+-   the shorter the wavelength, the more data it can transport.